 This pandemic has impacted us all, but our community is indeed all stronger together.
 Our team at WDG always has your safety and health as our top priority, and we have implemented additional safety measures and equipment to help prevent the transmission of all infections, including COVID-19.
 Wellesley Dental Group has completely reopened since June 8th, 2020 for all dental procedures and cleanings!
 Thank you for entrusting your health and dental care to us at Wellesley Dental Group.

 Feel free to contact Drs.
 Ali & Ali and the caring team at Wellesley Dental Group if you have any thoughts or concerns; they will be happy to answer your questions!
 Contact us today at 781-237-9071 or firstname.lastname@example.org to set up an appointment.

-Your little ones and teens are welcome to visit our pediatric dentist, Dr. Derek, and Dr. Emad is happy to help with your TMJ and orthodontic needs.
-For wisdom teeth extractions or any other oral surgery needs, Dr. Stephens would love to help, and our gum-specialist Dr. Singh can help with your gum-related concerns.
+Your little ones and teens are welcome to visit our pediatric dentist, Dr. Bahar Houshman and Dr. Marisa Reason is happy to help with your TMJ and orthodontic needs.
+For wisdom teeth extractions or any other oral surgery needs, Dr. Reisman would love to help, and our gum-specialist Dr. Singh can help with your gum-related concerns.